chengshulei/QTLog/README.md

 (log file will be automatically added at the beginning of the NORMAL ERROR WARNING BACKUP mark)

-Defect: can only follow a parameter (const Qstring), not with multiple parameters, can not use endl.
-At the end of each line will automatically add a newline.
+Defect: it can only follow a parameter (const Qstring), not with multiple parameters, can not use endl.
+At the end of each line it will automatically add wrap.